theperiperi/tic-tac-toe/README.md

 # tic-tac-toe

-basic tic tac toe application on python
+play noob tic tac toe with a friend.